oSoWoSo/text-forge/docs/modes.md

 !!!
 Note

-    Auto Format and Auto Indent are triggerable actions, there is an **Auto Indent New Lines** toggleable feature in `Format > Indentation` menu that will change indenttaion automatically when you create new line.
+    Auto Format and Auto Indent are triggerable actions, there is an **Auto Indent New Lines** toggleable feature in `Format > Indentation` menu that will change indentation automatically when you create new line.

 ## Mode Kits